 Training your dog to live on a boat isn’t really part of The Boat Galley’s core purpose, I know.
 But over the past year I’ve written several posts on various cruiser forums about how to effectively train your dog to poop and pee without having to go ashore several times a day.
 And several people have encouraged me to write more about this — and I’ve resisted until today: last night I got one more comment that I had given details they were unable to find elsewhere.

-And so I finally decided to write a full article and file it under “Problem Solving.”
+And so I finally decided to write a full article.
 I hope the frank discussion of training your dog helps you enjoy your cruising and does not offend anyone.

 Anyone who has a dog knows that they love to sniff around and go where other dogs — or even other animals — have gone.
 This is the key to training YOUR dog.